luj1985/luj1985.github.com/source/_posts/2012-03-14-construct-hadoop-environment-part-2.markdown

 comments: true
 categories:
 ---
+KVM has two components

+* A device driver for managing the virtulization hardware; this driver exposes its capabilities via a character device ``/dev/kvm``
+* A user-space component for emulating PC hardware; this is a lightly modified ``QEMU`` process.

+The modified ``QEMU`` process ``mmap()`` the guest's physical memory and calls the kernel mode driver to execute in guest mode.

+The I/O model is directly derived from ``QEMU``'s, with support for copy-on-write disk images and other ``QEMU`` features.

 #Prerequisites
 I need remote connect to KVM guest, and all KVM guest should be able to communicate with each other, so I use bridge networking.

 KVM use a modified QEMU to emulate the system, I could follow the QEMU way to configure the network.

 ##Hardware
 CPU has to support full virtualization.
 Intel CPUs need to have the vmx capability, AMD CPUs require svm:
 ```